 However, if your dog is in the car a lot, it may be easier to place a blanket in there to prevent hair, odour and stains.

-The best dog booster seats are great for keeping your pet safe and comfortable while driving.
-Not only will it restrain your four-legged friend so that they will not distract the driver, but they will also be able to feel comfortable and secure and with a booster seat for small puppies will be able to look out of the window.
+At the centre of pet safety should be the best dog car seats, as they are great for keeping your pet safe and comfortable while driving.
+Not only will it restrain your four-legged friend so they will not distract the driver, but they will also be able to feel comfortable and secure and with a pet seat, small pups will be able to see more.